UoAEngineeringRevue/engrevue-website/README.md

 * **Watch** page: ability to watch old revues with timestamp bookmarks for skits

 ### Short-term future
-* Refactor Previous page to greatly improve code cleanliness and speed
 * **Sponsor Us** page: promotion of the Revue to potential future sponsors
 * Ticket sales, when that inevitably happens